1 sub-topics in Ritual & Sacred Instruments

 Not all materials color sound in the same way.
 Some set pitch.
 Some set attack.
 Some set the grain of the note.
 Some mostly control how long the note hangs in the air.
 That is why two objects with similar ritual role can feel nothing alike in the ear.

-Wood matters more than many casual overviews admit.
-Dense woods can keep edges cleaner and support a firmer attack; lighter woods can open the body of the sound faster but may also thin it.
-On antique frame drums and lyres, even a small shift in rim thickness or soundbox wall changes the speaking character.
-Subtle, yes.
-Still audible.
+Wood density and structure directly affect attack, resonance, and tonal body.
+Dense woods can support cleaner edges and a firmer attack, while lighter woods may open the sound more quickly but produce a thinner response.
+On antique frame drums and lyres, even small differences in rim thickness or soundbox walls remain audible.

 Main Ritual Instrument Families